dsgrid/dsgrid-project-StandardScenarios/tempo_project/README.md

 - `geography`: Map vintage 2018 counties into vintage 2020 counties
 - `metric`: Map the different labels used to indicate L1&L2 and DCFC together.
 (For example, the dataset uses the id `L1andL2` while the project uses the id `electricity_ev_l1l2`.)

-And dsgrid translates TEMPO's representative week data into 8784 profiles that account for day of week, each geography's time zone, and daylight savings time.
+dsgrid translates TEMPO's representative week data into 8784 profiles that account for day of week, each geography's time zone, and daylight savings time. dsgrid also converts the energy use (metric) data from kWh to MWh automatically. **All energy use reported in the OEDI data is in MWh.**

-dsgrid projects also enable [Queries](https://dsgrid.github.io/dsgrid/tutorials/query_project.html), which start by mapping datasets to the project's base dimensions and then perform user-specified mapping, filtering, aggregation, and sorting operations.
+dsgrid projects also enable [*Queries*](https://dsgrid.github.io/dsgrid/tutorials/query_project.html), which start by mapping datasets to the project's base dimensions and then perform user-specified mapping, filtering, aggregation, and sorting operations.
 Outputs can of course use the project's base dimensions, but they can also make use of *Supplemental Dimensions*.
-The available supplemental dimensions are outlined in the `subset_dimensions` and `supplemental_dimensions` portions of the `project.json5` file, which refer to .csv files in the [dimensions/subset](https://github.com/dsgrid/dsgrid-project-StandardScenarios/tree/main/tempo_project/dimensions/subset) and [dimensions/supplemental](https://github.com/dsgrid/dsgrid-project-StandardScenarios/tree/main/tempo_project/dimensions/supplemental) folders.
+The available supplemental dimensions are outlined in the `subset_dimensions` and `supplemental_dimensions` portions of the [`project.json5`](https://github.com/dsgrid/dsgrid-project-StandardScenarios/blob/main/tempo_project/project.json5) file, which refer to .csv files in the [dimensions/subset](https://github.com/dsgrid/dsgrid-project-StandardScenarios/tree/main/tempo_project/dimensions/subset) and [dimensions/supplemental](https://github.com/dsgrid/dsgrid-project-StandardScenarios/tree/main/tempo_project/dimensions/supplemental) folders.
 Regular *Supplemental Dimensions* and their [associated mapings](https://github.com/dsgrid/dsgrid-project-StandardScenarios/tree/main/tempo_project/dimension_mappings/base_to_supplemental) work analogously to dataset dimensions and their mappings. *Subset Dimensions* are simple alternative groupings of the project's base dimensions.
-Each subset dimension is defined in one file that maps each base dimension record of the given dimension type to a specific *Subset Dimension Selector* which functions as an element of the overall supplemental dimension and can also be used on its own to select or refer to specific slices of data.
+Each subset dimension is defined in one file that maps each base dimension record of the given dimension type to a specific *Subset Dimension Selector* which functions as an element of the overall supplemental dimension created by the subset dimension and can also be used on its own to select or refer to specific slices of data.

 The data published on OEDI make use of the following supplemental dimensions:
 - `metric`: